Last Updated on November 17, 2022 by admin

 Of all the ride-on toys for 2-year-olds, the best ones teach the most balance and coordination.
 Most 2-year-olds will become strong and coordinated enough to try a balance bike at some point during their second year, but others won’t figure it out until later.
 These balance bikes are real crowd-pleasers, but the best models are upwards of $100, and you’ll also need to buy a helmet.
 Click here for more details on balance bikes, including buying suggestions.

 Scooters also teach some balance, and some kids feel more comfortable with their feet closer to the ground as they ride.
 I thought this discussion on whether to buy a balance bike or a scooter was helpful.
 The most popular toddler scooter on Amazon (shown left) is even height adjustable so that it grows with the tot.
 Again, you’ll probably want to include a helmet with this gift.
-Might as well get them into the habit now.
+(Might as well get them into the habit now.)

 3. “Wiggle Cars” / “Plasma Cars”

 You drive them by moving the steering wheel back and forth.
 A lot of parents also commented that THEY would ride these wiggle cars around with toddlers in their laps, to everyone’s delight.

 Biking advocates will tell you that it’s more important for kids to learn balance and body control than to learn how to steer and pedal during their toddler years, but tricycles are still popular options for 2-year-olds.

-6. Play cars – Self Powered
+8. Play cars – Electric/Battery Powered

 If you can spend a little more money and aren’t as worried about developing motor skills, these can be fun and they’re definitely an exciting gift.
 Age suggestions vary by the manufacturer, so check before you buy.